Easy-to-read medicine information about atenolol – what is it, how to take atenolol safely and possible side effects.

 What is atenolol?

-- The dose of atenolol will be different for different people.
+- The usual dose of atenolol is 50 or 100 milligrams daily.
+The dose will be different for different people.
+Some people may need lower doses.

 - Your doctor will usually start you on a low dose, and increase the dose depending on how you respond.
 This allows your body to get used to the medicine and reduces unwanted side effects.